-- Sales to General Motors were negatively impacted by a UAW strike in the prior year, which further reduced our prior year net sales by approximately \$10 million. - Sales to FCA were negatively impacted in the current year due to their lower vehicle production volumes of the vehicles for which we supply components, in particular related to Chrysler minivans.
-The Dodge Grand Caravan minivan went out of production during July 2020. - Sales to Ford Motor Company were positively impacted in the current year due to higher product content, and in particular for the new power tailgate program on the F-150 pickup trucks. - Sales to Commercial and Other OEM Customers were negatively impacted during the current year due to decreases in sales related to door handle products and power access products sold to Honda of America Manufacturing, Inc. and related to reductions in sales of door handle products to Volkswagon.
-These Commercial and Other OEM Customers, along with Tier 1 Customers, primarily represent purchasers of vehicle access control products, such as latches, key fobs, driver controls, steering column locks and door handles, that we have developed in recent years to complement our historic core business of locks and keys. - Hyundai / Kia sales were positively impacted in the current year due to the introduction of the new Kia Sedona and Hyundai Starex minivans for which we supply primarily power sliding door components.
+- Sales to Ford Motor Company were positively impacted in the current year due to higher product content, and in particular for the new power tailgate program on the F-150 pickup trucks.
+The favorable impact of this higher product content more than offset the volume reduction in the current year resulting from the global semiconductor chip shortage. - Sales to Stellantis were positively impacted in the current year due to increased sales of the Chrysler Pacifica. - Commercial and Other OEM Customers, along with Tier 1 Customers, primarily represent purchasers of vehicle access control products, such as latches, key fobs, driver controls, steering column locks and door handles, that we have developed in recent years to complement our historic core business of locks and keys.
+Sales to Commercial and Other OEM Customers were negatively impacted in the current year by a reduction in sales related to door handle and power access products sold to Volkswagen and Honda of America Manufacturing.
+Sales to Tier 1 Customers in the current year period were negatively impacted by lower sales volumes on our driver control steering column lock products. - Hyundai / Kia sales were negatively impacted in the current year due to lower levels of production on their Kia Carnival, formerly the Kia Sedona and Hyundai Starex minivans, for which we supply primarily power sliding door components.